SURI yacht is a beautiful 63-meter (208 ft) yacht built by Halter Marine in 1978 and refitted in 2007 and again in 2012.

 As of 2022, Kayne has an estimated net worth of US $1.6 billion which can largely be attributed to his financial advisor company which is responsible for managing more than US $18 billion in private investments and funds.

-He originally purchased SURI to support his previous yacht JEMASA which has since been sold to her new owner Hadia Abdul Lateef Jameel, for an unknown price, who renamed the vessel HADIA.
+He originally purchased the SURI yacht to support his previous yacht JEMASA which has since been sold to her new owner Hadia Abdul Lateef Jameel, for an unknown price, who renamed the vessel HADIA.

 The SuRi yacht is available for sale and charter, for more information visit: https://mysuri.com/